Kalianey/zodiacpress/readme.txt

 == Changelog ==

+= 1.4 =
+* New - Improved city field response.
+The Next/Submit button will be disabled until it is really ready.
+Previously, clicking Next too early would give a 'Please select a Birth City' error.
+This is because some things are happening in the background, for example, grabbing the city coordinates and timezone ID.
+If the background processes are not complete, you get an error.
+This problem should be greatly reduced now since the Next button will only be clickable when the background processes are complete.
+* New - Add support for the Enhanced GeoNames extension which sends requests to GeoNames webservices from the browser rather than from the server side.
+This extension makes the city field and Next button faster and better.
+* Fix - Only the caption should be bold in the report header data box, not the whole header data.
+* Fix - Do not show Universal Time (GMT) on report header if birth time is unknown.
+* Tweak - Better form styling and form fields alignment.
+* API - Added $unknown_time property to ZP_Chart class to tell whether this report request was submitted with an unknown birth time.
+* API - Added 3rd parameter to zp_report_header filter.
+The 3rd parameter is the chart object.
+* API - ZP_Chart::cusps property is now public.
+* API - The 2 functions, zp_extract_whole_degrees() and zp_extract_whole_minutes() have been merged into one function, zp_extract_degrees_parts(), that returns an array of the whole degrees and whole minutes.

 = 1.3 =
 * New - Option to use the Sidereal zodiac.
 Choose from 4 sidereal methods - Hindu/Lahiri, Fagan/Bradley, Raman, or Krishnamurti.
 * New - You can now set the house system to be used in the shortcode.
 12 house systems are included.